michael-bateman/projects.michaelbateman.ca/README.md

 This website has all of Michael's computer science projects.

+__Note:__ *According to the linguist language filters, it shows that most of my project was written in HTML.
+However, this is incorrect, so you might notice the `.gitattributes` file.
+That file changes the filter to show Ruby instead.*

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.